Tuberculosis (TB) Fast Facts

 - A person infected with TB disease shows signs of symptoms and usually feels ill.

-- Symptoms include coughing up blood, fever, chills, night sweats, shortness of breath, chest pains, loss of appetite, weight loss and fatigue.
+- Symptoms include coughing up blood, fever, chills, night sweats, shortness of breath, chest pains, weight loss and fatigue.

 - It is possible to spread the TB bacteria from the infected person to others.